Somatic Therapy Resources In The UK

 Stress and trauma can be difficult emotions to deal with in everyday life, affecting relationships, work, and home life.
-Today, innovative forms of healthcare are being used to help people deal with stress, trauma, and difficult emotions.
-Below, explore the trauma-informed modality of somatic therapy in more depth to decide if it’s a good fit for you.
+Today, innovative forms of healthcare such as somatic therapy are being used to help people deal with stress, trauma, and difficult emotions.
+Below, explore the trauma-informed modality of somatic treatment in more depth to decide if it’s a good fit for you.

 What is somatic therapy?